Your shopping cart is empty!

-Sliding gates are moved along a track on wheels by a motor with a toothed cog on its side.
-This meshes with a toothed rack mounted along the length of gate and moves the gate when rotated.
+Sliding gates are moved along the track by a motor with a toothed cog on its side.
+This meshes with a toothed rack mounted along the length of gate and moves the gate as it is rotated.

 Swing gates are moved by motors mounted on the pillars or sunk underground, by mechanical arms and rods that connect to the gate.
 This is often inefficient as the force applied to the gate is usually close to the hinge rather than at the opening edge where much less force is required to move the gate.
 When swing gates have no gaps in their surface (fully boarded), a strong wind blowing on them will significantly increase the force required to open them.